 How to Make Smoked Salmon Dip

 - Hot Smoked Salmon.
-Tender, flaky, and deeply-flavored, hot smoked salmon creates a truly scrumptious dip with smoky flavor.
+Tender, flaky, and deeply-flavored, hot smoked salmon creates a truly scrumptious dip with a smoky flavor.
 Hot smoked salmon is also healthy.
 It’s rich in protein, vitamins, and omega-3 fatty acids.
 (Looking for dinner recipes?
 Check out these salmon recipes.)

 - Greek Yogurt.
 I knew I wanted to make smoked salmon dip no mayo, and Greek yogurt was the perfect addition.
 It’s creamy, tangy (like a smoked salmon dip with sour cream), and packed with protein.

 - Spicy Brown Mustard.
 Earthy and a little bit spicy.

 - Dill.
 For freshness and herb flavor.
 Plus, salmon and dill are absolutely delicious together.
 (I submit this Poached Salmon as evidence.)

 - Hot Sauce.
 The ingredient that keeps you coming back for more.
 Classic Tabasco sauce is my go-to for this recipe.

 - Lemon.
 Gives the dip a pop of acidity and brightness.
 (I also love to serve lemon beside these Salmon Patties too.)

 Serve this dip with one or more of the following options to complete your smoked salmon dip spread: